nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/transversal-how-tos/how-to-unit-test-studio-bundle.md

       @RunWith(FeaturesRunner.class)
       @Features({ AutomationFeature.class })
-      // In case of Automation, we white listed all Automation extensions (that also contains Content Model)
+      // In the case of Automation, we whitelisted all the Automation extensions (which also contains Content Model)
       @PartialDeploy(bundle = "studio.extensions.YOUR_PROJECT_NAME", extensions = { TargetExtensions.Automation.class })
       public class UpdateTaxesTest {